jarmlari/COMP.SE.200-2024-2025-1/README.md

 npx c8 --reporter=lcov npm test
 ```

-The HTML coverage report will be available here: [index.html](./coverage/lcov-report/index.html)
+The HTML coverage report will be available [here](./coverage/lcov-report/index.html).

----
+Open it on a browser to see the results.